leanprover/fp-lean/functional-programming-lean/src/monad-transformers/do.md

 {{#example_decl Examples/MonadTransformers/Do.lean ForInIOAllLessThan}}
 ```
 Note, however, that this adapter only works for `ForM` instances that keep the monad unconstrained, as most of them do.
+This is because the adapter uses `StateT` and `ExceptT`, rather than the underlying monad.

 Early return is supported in `for` loops.
-The translation of `do` blocks with early return into a use of an exception monad transformer applies equally well underneath `forM` as the earlier use of `OptionT` to halt iteration.
+The translation of `do` blocks with early return into a use of an exception monad transformer applies equally well underneath `forM` as the earlier use of `OptionT` to halt iteration does.
 This version of `List.find?` makes use of both:
 ```lean
 {{#example_decl Examples/MonadTransformers/Do.lean findHuh}}